Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 Lifting

-Lifting – HVAC contractors regularly lift heavy loads, including system components.
+Lifting – HVAC contractors regularly lift heavy loads, including system components, which can lead to repetitive stress injuries or wrist or back strain.

 Electrical Hazards